rali-udem/jsRealB/README.md

 3. [Nicolas Daoust](mailto:n@daou.st) developed the original concept in the _JSreal_ realizer for French only in 2013.

 For more information, contact [Guy Lapalme](http://rali.iro.umontreal.ca/lapalme).

+## Acknowledgement
+Thanks to Fabrizio Gotti and Ludan Stoeckle for interesting suggestions.